pearl-hub/kobol/markdown/network.1.markdown

 Decifrare un testo in stdout(usare -o file per stamparlo su file):
 `gpg -d msg.txt.asc`

+To use a symmetric key to encrypt the document (and make it portable!):
+`gpg --output doc.asc --symmetric doc`

+To decrypt the document with the symmetric encrypt:
+`gpg --output doc --decrypt doc.asc`

 AUTENTICAZIONE (firmare e verificare le firme):